Employee Email, Employee Newsletters

 Does your organization have internal or external regulations around email privacy?
 With ContactMonkey’s anonymous email tracking, you can gather email metrics while maintaining your employees’ privacy.

-What is a Good Click-Through Rate for Internal Emails and Company Newsletters?
+What Is a Good Click-Through Rate for Internal Emails and Company Newsletters?

-According to our 2023 Internal Email Benchmark Report, the average click rate for internal communications across a variety of industries was just 7%.
-That being said, the numbers vary widely from business to business.
-Ultimately, your click-through rate will depend on various factors, like the number of emails you send on a regular basis and how your internal communicators manage things like Outlook and Gmail email limits.
+Your click-through rate will depend on various factors, like the number of emails you send on a regular basis and how your internal communicators manage things like Outlook and Gmail email limits.

-By providing the Exemplis team with in-depth analytics from CTR and open rates to read times and most popular links — ContactMonkey helped the team tap into audience interests.
+Exemplis, for instance, was able to reach a click-through rate as high as 30% with the help of ContactMonkey’s internal email tracking software.
+By providing the Exemplis team with in-depth analytics — from CTR and open rates to read times and most popular links — ContactMonkey helped the team tap into audience interests.
 In turn, Exemplis could tailor its email content to employee preferences and boost engagement.

-Book a free trial to see how you can improve your internal email metrics with ContactMonkey’s email management software
+Book a free trial to see how you can improve your internal email metrics with ContactMonkey’s email management software.

-Benchmark Click-Through Rates by Industry
+Compare Click-Through Rates by Industry

 Your industry plays a big role in determining the average CTR for your internal emails.